damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 # Injecting Code

-to inject a code that bypass certain vulneribility to provide severa info about ones web application or device
+to inject a code that bypass certain vulneribility to provide severa info about ones web application or device have to insert notes